gar-mil/simplebase62/README.md

 ## Who is simplebase62 for?
 Use simplebase62 if you just want to copy & paste a simple class into your project, or you are concerned about the licensing implications of other simple PHP base62 solutions on the internet.
 If you're looking for a more robust library that handles edge-cases elegantly or you cannot use GMP in your project, there are better solutions out there for you.

+## License
+simplebase62 is licensed under The Unlicense.
+Essentially, it releases simplebase62 to the public domain while having a liability clause.

+See the attached license file for a full explanation of your rights.